Valentine's Day Hits Different When You're Married

 Anticipation.

-The thrill of wondering whether flowers would arrive.
-The nervous excitement of a carefully chosen message.
 Back then, love felt loud — expressive, visible, undeniable.

-But Valentine’s hits different when you’re married.
+But Valentine’s Day feels different when you’re married.

-Not because love disappears.
-Not because commitment fades.
-But because something subtler can happen — something quieter.
 You can be legally joined, spiritually bound, sharing a bed and a life… and still feel lonely.

-The Loneliness No One Talks About
+The Loneliness No One Talks About in Marriage

 It looks like: